 The City will support the preservation and rehabilitation of both the existing historic housing stock and adaptively reused non-residential structures through a variety of strategies, including continued implementation of Mills Act Contracts and the Oakland Community Buying Program.
 The City will support the preservation of historic, archaeological, and tribal cultural resources and their incorporation into project site planning where feasible.
-As described in Action 3.2.4, the City will also promote adaptive reuse to promote historic preservation.
-Responsible Party: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge, permit fees Timeline: Ongoing, 2023-2031 Objective: The City will continue to implement the Mills Act and the Oakland Community Buying Program to support to help support historic preservation.
+As described in Action 3.2.3, the City will also promote adaptive reuse to promote historic preservation.

+Potential Funding Source: General Plan Surcharge, permit fees

+Objective: The City will continue to implement the Mills Act and the Oakland Community Buying Program to support to help support historic preservation.

 Action 2.1.5: Implement universal design strategies.

 The City will initiate community engagement to understand the need for universal design strategies, including with seniors, people experiencing disabilities, and community-based organizations with insight and experience with accessibility issues.
-The City will consider the adoption of a Universal Design Ordinance, which would help close loopholes, ensure good faith compliance of ADA provisions, ensure that accommodations are built into new developments, and allow Oaklanders to age in place.
-Responsible Party: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge, permit fees Timeline: 2025-2027 Objective: The City will consider adopting a Universal Design Ordinance to address housing needs and improve housing conditions for seniors, people experiencing disabilities, and other communities with accessibility issues.
-Action 2.1.6: Explore funding for improved indoor air quality.
+The City will consider the adoption of a Universal Design Ordinance, which would help close loopholes, ensure good faith compliance of Americans with Disability Act provisions, ensure that accommodations are built into new developments, and allow Oaklanders to age in place.

+Potential Funding Source: General Plan Surcharge, permit fees

+Timeline: 2025-2027

+Objective: The City will consider adopting a Universal Design Ordinance to address housing needs and improve housing conditions for seniors, people experiencing disabilities, and other communities with accessibility issues.

+Action 2.1.6: Increase funding for improved indoor air quality.